Shednas/Shednas/README.md

 ## 🔭 What I'm working on

-**Dissertation: comparative study of AI-generated image detection models** Four approaches benchmarked against each other: a CNN (ResNet-50), an FFT-based spectral model, a CNN+FFT hybrid, and a gradient-boosted model over handcrafted features.
+**Dissertation: comparative study of AI-generated image detection models**:
+Four approaches benchmarked against each other.
+A CNN (ResNet-50), an FFT-based spectral model, a CNN+FFT hybrid, and a gradient-boosted model over handcrafted features.
 Includes out-of-distribution testing on modern diffusion-generated images, where the spectral approach outperformed the CNN.
 Served through a FastAPI backend with a React frontend and PostgreSQL.

-**ML classification: bank term deposit prediction** Predicting customer subscription on the UCI Bank Marketing dataset (41k rows, 20 features).
+**ML classification: bank term deposit prediction**:
+Predicting customer subscription on the UCI Bank Marketing dataset (41k rows, 20 features).
 Covers class imbalance handling with SMOTE, feature engineering, model comparison and evaluation beyond raw accuracy.

-**End-to-end ML service (in development)**
+**End-to-end ML service (in development)**:
 A text classification model trained in Python and deployed behind an API, consumed by a React frontend.
 The goal is the full path from training to production rather than a notebook that stops at a score.

-**VaultGuard: password manager (in development)**
+**VaultGuard: password manager (in development)**:
 A MERN-stack vault built around real security practice: bcrypt password hashing, AES-256-GCM encryption, JWT authentication, TOTP two-factor, rate limiting and Have I Been Pwned breach checking.

 ## 🛠️ Skills